Eligible countries may apply for hexavalent vaccine

 Special considerations for switching to hexavalent

-• The feasibility and financial implications (including savings) of switching to hexavalent: Countries may pay more in vaccine costs for the hexavalent 4-dose series than for the current 3-dose pentavalent + 2-dose IPV, but they would benefit from programme cost savings in delivery (e.g. reduced injections, health care worker labour).
+• The feasibility and financial implications (including savings) of switching to hexavalent: Countries may pay more in vaccine costs for the hexavalent 3-dose series than for the current 3-dose pentavalent + 2-dose IPV, but they would benefit from programme cost savings in delivery (e.g. reduced injections, health care worker labour).

 • 10-dose presentation: Initially, hexavalent will only be available to Gavi-eligible countries in a 10-dose presentation.
 Countries will need to consider the programmatic implications (e.g. cold chain, wastage) of using 10-dose vials if they are currently using a 1-dose presentation for their pentavalent product.

-• Introduction of a second dose of IPV (IPV2): WHO recommends that countries introduce IPV2; those that have not done so yet are encouraged to introduce hexavalent or IPV2 as a matter of urgency.
+• Introduction of a second dose of IPV (IPV2): WHO recommends that countries introduce IPV2; those that have not done so yet are encouraged to introduce hexavalent or standalone IPV2 as a matter of urgency.